finzic/erlang_dicom/README.md

 	...

 Dcm_obj is a list of "tag" records. please see "dicom.hrl" for details.
-Currently, file read/write I/F with explicit VR can be supported.
+Currently, file read/write I/F with explicit/implicit VR can be supported.

 ## TODO

+ * Add support for Big Endian
- * Add support for implicit VR
+ * Add support for SQ tag
  * Add support for network communication

-## Contributions
+## Contribution

 * Takaaki Uematsu